Measuring the frequency dynamics of financial connectedness and systemic risk: Systemic risk in the US financial sector

 \subsection{Data}

-Considering the volatility connectedness, we investigate the question of how the risk in markets is connected at different frequencies.
+Considering volatility connectedness, we investigate the question of how market risk is connected at different frequencies.
 We study the intra-market connectedness of the US financial sector.
-We concentrate on the eleven major financial firms representing the financial sector of the US economy, namely, Wells Fargo Co.
-(WFC), US Bankcorp (USB), Morgan Stanley (MS), J.P.
+We concentrate on the eleven major financial firms representing the financial sector of the US economy: Wells Fargo Co.
+(WFC), US Bancorp (USB), Morgan Stanley (MS), J.P.
 Morgan (JPM), Goldman Sachs (GS), Citibank (C), Bank of New York Mellon (BK), Bank of America (BAC), American Express (AXP), American International Group (AIG), and PNC Group (PNC).
 The dataset spans the years 2000 to 2016.
 We also investigate the connectedness of the system by adding Fannie Mae (FNM) and Freddie Mac (FRE) for the period ending in 2010.
-Because FNM and FRE went on the OTC market after 2010, the data are not publicly available, and the analysis cannot be performed on a longer time-span, although we argue that qualitative results for both the overall connectedness are the same for smaller and larger systems.
+Because FNM and FRE went on the OTC market after 2010, the data are not publicly available, and the analysis cannot be performed on a longer time-span, although we argue that qualitative results for the overall connectedness are the same for smaller and larger systems.
+The complementary discussion is available in appendix \ref{app:fannie}.

-For the computation of volatility, we restrict the analysis to daily logarithmic realized volatility computed using 5-minute returns\footnote{Realized volatility for a given day is computed as sum of squared intra-day returns; hence, we use the standard simplest measure.} during the 9:30 a.m. to 4:00 p.m. business hours of the New York Stock Exchange (NYSE).
-The data are time-synchronized by the same time-stamps, thus eliminating transactions executed on Saturdays and Sundays, US federal holidays, December 24 to 26, and December 31 to January 2, because of the low activity on these days, which could lead to estimation bias.
+For the computation of volatility, we restrict the analysis to daily logarithmic realized volatility, which is computed using 5-minute returns\footnote{Realized volatility for a given day is computed as the sum of squared intra-day returns.} during the business hours of the New York Stock Exchange, from 9:30 a.m. to 4:00 p.m.
+The data are time-synchronized by the same timestamps.
+We further eliminate transactions executed on Saturdays and Sundays, US federal holidays, December 24 to 26, and December 31 to January 2 because of the low activity on these days, which could lead to estimation bias.
 The data span the years 2000 to 2016, providing a sample of 4216 trading days.
-The period under study is informative in terms of market development, sentiment, and expectations as we cover the 2007--2008 financial crisis and its aftermath years.
-The original raw data were obtained from the TICK Data and www.price-data.com.
+The period under study is informative in terms of market development, sentiment, and expectations, as we cover the 2007-2008 financial crisis and its aftermath years.
+The original raw data were obtained from TICK Data and www.price-data.com.

-The descriptive statistics of the data can be found in the appendix Table~\ref{tab:descstats}.
+The descriptive statistics of the data can be found in the Table~\ref{tab:descstats} in the appendix \ref{app:tabsandfigs}.